G-Core/product-documentation/documentation/reseller-support/getting-started.md

 published: true
 order: 20
 toc:
-    --1--What's next?: "whats-next"
+    --1--What's next?: 'whats-next'
-    --1--Inviting Sellers: "inviting-sellers"
+    --1--Inviting Sellers: 'inviting-sellers'
-    --1-Setting up client control panel: "setting-up-client-control-panel"
+    --1-Setting up client control panel: 'setting-up-client-control-panel'
-    --1--Creating client accounts: "creating-client-accounts"
+    --1--Creating client accounts: 'creating-client-accounts'
-    --1--Service management: "service-management"
+    --1--Service management: 'service-management'
-    --1--Useful links: "useful-links"
+    --1--Useful links: 'useful-links'
 ---

 # Getting started

 Once we create a reseller account you'll get an email with the registration confirmation link.
 Follow the link to set a password.
 The link will be active for 24 hours.
 Write to [support@gcore.com](mailto:support@gcore.com) if the link expires or you experience other issues.

-Admin control panel enterance URL is ```https://admin.gcore.top/```.
+Admin control panel enterance URL is `https://admin.gcore.top/`.

 ## What's next?